-My first Hazelnut butter experience went like this: After a food induced frenzy one Autumn morning in Istanbul, I came too and realised I’d devoured half the pot.
-I’d become a little over joyous and slathered mounds of the thick, creamy substance on steaming sesame bread.
+My first Hazelnut butter experience went like this: After a food induced frenzy one Autumn morning in Istanbul, I came too and realised I’d devoured half a pot of hazelnut butter.
+I’d become a little over joyous and slathered mounds of the thick, nutty cream on steaming sesame bread.
 Fluffing up what remained in the pot in an attempt to hide my greediness, Murat smiled and commented

 ‘I think you like that!’